viacheslavpopov/viacheslavpopov/README.md

 I'm a highly skilled and motivated game developer with 7 years of hands-on experience.

-As a C# expert, I'm proficient in C# frameworks and platforms with a strong attention to detail and a passion for creating exceptional user experiences.
+As a senior game developer, I'm proficient in Unity, Unreal Engine, and Phaser game engines with a strong attention to detail and a passion for creating exceptional user experiences.

 <p align="center">